 - Curriculum Progression Model – Resistant Materials – Year 10

 - Curriculum Progression Model – Resistant Materials – Year 11

 ICT and Computing

-Our aim is to promote the use of ICT across the whole curriculum at St James’, through the development of knowledge and transferable skills.
+Our aim is to promote the use of ICT across the whole curriculum at St James’, building global Catholic citizens through the development of knowledge and transferable skills.
 We recognise that Computing and ICT is a fundamental part of everyday life and as such, pupils are encouraged to use ICT outside of school wherever possible in order to prepare them for life beyond the classroom.

-They will be encouraged to appreciate the cross-curricular nature of ICT and guided in their use of all ICT hardware and software in other areas of the curriculum in order to achieve the best possible examination success.
+Pupils will be encouraged to appreciate the cross-curricular nature of ICT and will be guided in use of ICT hardware and software in other areas of the curriculum in order to achieve the best possible examination success.
 Pupils will be shown how to use computer programs for revision purposes and to use the Internet for research whilst appreciating that not all data on the Internet can be relied upon.
 We will aim to demonstrate the importance of ICT and Computing as a key skill in further and higher education, the world of work and the community around them.

 Pupils are given the opportunity to build on their existing knowledge and skills whilst being fully prepared for Key Stage 4.
 Topics covered during ICT and Computing lessons include:

 - Spreadsheet software and modelling